nf-core/oncoanalyser/docs/usage.md

   --outdir <output_directory>
 ```

 This will launch the pipeline with the `docker` configuration profile.
-See below for more information about profiles.
+See below for more information on profiles.

 > [!NOTE]
 > Reference data will be retrieved by oncoanalyser for every analysis run.
 It is therefore strongly recommended when